-Thus, the purpose of this work was to find a combination of random noise filters and baseline correction methods that minimized the influence of the background radiation over calibration models for quantifying soil carbon.
-We compared the performance three filters: Low Pass~\cite{antoniou2006digital}, Median~\cite{huang1979fast}, and Savitzky-Golay~\cite{savitzky1964smoothing} to remove random noise; and five methods to correct the baseline: Statistics-Sensitive Non-Linear Iterative Peak-Cliping (SNIP)~\cite{ryan1988snip,morhavc2009algorithm}, Top Hat (TH)~\cite{van1992fast,gil1996computing}, Median~\cite{gil1996computing}, Rolling Balls (RB)~\cite{kneen1996algorithm}, and 4S Peak Filling (PF)~\cite{liland20154s}, which were developed for other photonic techniques such as X ray, Raman, infrared and atomic mass spectroscopy.
-All combinations of filters and baseline correction methods were optimized with a training soil sample set to get the best correlation with the reference technique.
-Then all optimized combinations were tested with a separated validation set.
-After the filtering and the baseline correction, the corrected spectra were used as input variables in the partial least square regression method, and the models built were tested with 10-fold cross-validation.
-The results were given in the Pearson's correlation coefficient $\rho$ and the root mean square error (RMSE) for each combination.
-The combinations were then ranked according to $\rho$.
+To identify the most effective combinations of filters and baseline correction methods, we optimized each combination using a training set of soil samples.
+The optimization aimed to achieve the highest correlation with a reference technique.
+Subsequently, all optimized combinations were evaluated using a separate validation set.
+Following the filtering and baseline correction steps, the corrected spectra served as input variables for partial least square regression.
+The resulting models were then subjected to 10-fold cross-validation to assess their performance.
+Pearson's correlation coefficient ($\rho$) and root mean square error (RMSE) were employed as evaluation metrics for each combination.
+Finally, the combinations were ranked based on their $\rho$ values.